dansmaculotte/vue-zendesk/ReadMe.md

 this.$zendesk.show()
 ```

-You can also listen to `loaded` event emitted on script load.
+You can also listen to `loaded` event emitted on script load, `open` on widget open and `close` on widget close.

 For example:
 ```js